bmaunde/guidelines/Magento/magento-cloud-setup.md

   You can work with this local and remore git repo as you would normally.

 ##### Configute GitHub Variables
-You will also need to configure the following variables to work with GitHub
+You will also need to configure the following variables to work with GitHub.
+Use the following commands: git config --global user.name "\<Your Name>" git config --global user.email \<your github email address>

+Note that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5NDY2ODYxMywxNDgwODYzOTc1LDE3Nj
-cxMDgxNSwxNDI4ODQ3NjMzLDEwODE0MTQyODEsLTIxMDI1NDAx
-MzksMTE4MDQwMTMyNyw3MTcxMDc5NjYsLTE5OTUwOTIwMDYsLT
-MzNDg5OTI4LC03NzQ1Nzk3NzksMzg3MTAxNjM5LC0xMTg3NzEw
-NjY0LDEyMjYxODk4NDksMTk1NTUyODc3XX0=
+eyJoaXN0b3J5IjpbLTExOTg2NTIxODgsMTQ4MDg2Mzk3NSwxNz
+Y3MTA4MTUsMTQyODg0NzYzMywxMDgxNDE0MjgxLC0yMTAyNTQw
+MTM5LDExODA0MDEzMjcsNzE3MTA3OTY2LC0xOTk1MDkyMDA2LC
+0zMzQ4OTkyOCwtNzc0NTc5Nzc5LDM4NzEwMTYzOSwtMTE4Nzcx
+MDY2NCwxMjI2MTg5ODQ5LDE5NTU1Mjg3N119
 -->